hadrian3689/webmin_1.920/README.md

 ## Description

-A Pseudo-Shell for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution using mkfifo
+A python3 script for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution that <br> creates a reverse shell or a pseudo interactive shell using mkfifo for firewall evasion

 ## Getting Started